Follow these simple instructions for playing back the video files you recorded on your dashcam.

 Note: The higher the quality of the dashcam video, the longer it may take to begin playback.
 Please give your computer time to start showing the video!

-To request additional information, please don't hesitate to use the contact form or e-mail us at firstname.lastname@example.org.
-We always give our best effort to respond to inquiries within 24 hours.
+To request additional information, please don't hesitate to contact us.
+We give our best effort to respond to all inquiries within 1 business day.